dvdciri/daggraph/README.md

 </p>

 ## Features
-Those are the features that are currently supported and used to build the graph, some of the are work in progress while some other will be picked at a later stage
+Those are the features that are currently supported and used to build the graph, some of them are work in progress while some other will be picked up at a later stage

 | Feature               | Java          | Kotlin  |
 | ----------------------|:-------------:|:-------:|